mbabazif/LP6-Sepsis-App/README.md

-# Sepsis Classification Machine Learning Project
+# FastAPI Sepsis Prediction Application Containerized with Docker and Integrated with a Machine Learning Model

 ## Objective Of This Project